percona/percona-xtradb-cluster/doc/source/index.rst

 * **Automatic configuration of SSL encryption**

   |PXC| includes the ``pxc-encrypt-cluster-traffic`` variable
-  that enables automatic configuration of SSL encrytion.
+  that enables automatic configuration of SSL encryption.

 * **Optimized Performance**